Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 │  = O(nd log n + 5nd²/7 + n²d + nkd + n²)                            │
 │  ≈ O(nd² + n²d) for large n, d                                      │
 │                                                                         │
-│  WAIT — this is ALMOST THE SAME as standard transformer!             │ │                                                                         │
+│  This is ALMOST THE SAME as standard transformer!              │ │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```